Understanding the different warning messages from GTmetrix speed report

 Having this in mind, we will explain below why our app code may appear in some of the warning messages you can see in GTmetrix:

-Warnings "Leverage browser caching" and "Specify a cache validator"
+Warnings "Leverage browser caching" and "Specify a cache validator."

 Our resources are cached for about 1 minute (app data and preferences) and 1 hour (app script).

-The former is necessary to ensure that the app widget shows the most recent data, and allow you to perform changes in your app preferences and have all changes reflected quickly.
+The former is necessary to ensure that the app widget shows the most recent data and allow you to perform changes in your app preferences, and have all changes reflected quickly.

-The latter is convenient to always have the latest version of our app, ensuring compatibility with the changes in the Shopify platform.
+The latter is convenient always to have the latest version of our app, ensuring compatibility with the changes in the Shopify platform.

-If you don't want the warning to appear you can disable the ‘Fast Loading’ option on our app preferences page; this option allows the widget to load quickly in your store.
+If you don't want the warning to appear, you can disable the ‘Fast Loading’ option on our app preferences page; this option allows the widget to load quickly in your store.
 If this option is disabled, the app will load after all other store content and will render much later in the pages.
-In that case, the score report will be higher but the content will be displayed later to your customers.
+In that case, the score report will be higher, but the content will be displayed later to your customers.

 Warning "Serve resources from a consistent URL: the following resources have identical content"